-Between martial arts teachers and their students, a social contract exists.
+Between the martial arts teachers at the Japanese Martial Arts Center in Ann Arbor and their students, there exists a social contract.
 The contract—mostly implied, sometimes written down—goes something like this:

 As the teacher, I agree to give you, the student, the absolute best training opportunity I can give you, be it in judo, jujutsu, or iaido.
-I promise to offer the complete martial art I know, including all its best aspects: physical techniques, theories of physical power, mental strategies, cultural aspects, and any spiritual benefits that are part of the art.
-I promise not to deceive you with martial arts mumbo-jumbo, and I promise not to falsely build up your self-esteem without providing any basis in real martial arts skill.
+I promise to offer you the complete martial art I know, including all physical power, mental strategies, cultural aspects, and any spiritual benefits that are part of the art.
+I promise not to deceive you with martial arts mumbo-jumbo, and I promise not to try to falsely build up your self-esteem without providing any basis in real martial arts skill.
 I promise not to ask you to pay absurd dues rates, but will ask you to pay a fair rate in keeping with the expenses of the dojo and my need to earn a modest living.
 I won't give you a black belt unless you deserve it, but at the same time, I won't unnecessarily prolong your journey to black belt by making the standards impossible.
-I will try my best to help you develop—mind, body, and spirit—so that you can excel in the dojo and in life.
+I will try my best to help you develop yourself—mind, body, and spirit—so that you can excel in the dojo and in life.

 Occasionally, a few students will come along who wish to learn what the teacher is teaching without honoring their side of the social contract.
 Such students may wish to learn to fight without taking part in the character development aspects of the martial art.
 They may train selfishly, failing to give due consideration to the needs of other students.
 They may try to trick the dues system by taking strategic leaves of absence, hoping to save a few dollars but still desiring all that the teacher has to offer.